Xomega-Net/Xomega.Docs/docs/framework/services/api/wcf.md

 :::

 :::tip
-Xomega.Net for Visual Studio provides support for exposing business services via WCF, and can create a WCF project for you that is  pre-configured for secure WCF services.
+Xomega.Net for Visual Studio provides support for exposing business services via WCF and can create a WCF project for you that is pre-configured for secure WCF services.
 :::

 ## Enabling DI in WCF

-By default, WCF framework doesn't provide any built-in support for dependency injection (DI).
+By default, the WCF framework doesn't provide any built-in support for dependency injection (DI).
 Given that all business services need to use the DI, Xomega Framework enhances WCF to add DI support to it.
 Below is how to enable it for your WCF services.

 ### Define AppInitializer